Skinny Fettuccine Alfredo

 How to make a Skinny Fettuccine Alfredo

-Whether you are enjoying this dish on its own or adding in veggies and protein, this dish is ready and on the table in under 30 minutes!
-Definetely a winning dish in our home and I hope you enjoy it too!
+Whether you are enjoying this Skinny Fettuccine Alfredo dish on its own or adding in veggies and protein, this dish is ready and on the table in under 30 minutes!
+Definitely a winning dish in our home and I hope you enjoy it too!

 -Cathy